'To Sanctify and be Sanctified’

 JOFA UK invites you to mark Shabbat UK by learning more about the mitzvah of Kiddush

 ‘To Sanctify and to be Sanctified’ is an opportunity for women and men to learn more about the key ritual of Kiddush.
 The workshops are an interactive learning session, exploring the origins for Kiddush, women’s obligation for this mitzvah and its halakhic requirements, while also giving participants the opportunity to learn how to recite Kiddush.

-JOFA UK is making available copies of the Kiddush Kit (pictured here), which includes a beautifully illustrated quick guide to Kiddush and sources to study.
+JOFA UK is making available the Kiddush Kit which includes the Kiddush Card (pictured here), which includes a beautifully illustrated quick guide to Kiddush designed by Rachel Jackson and a source sheet.

 In addition the Ta Shma study guide with English and Hebrew sources for women’s obligation in the mitzvah of Kiddush is available to download.

-While several groups are holding workshops in the lead up to Shabbat UK and the project has been adopted by groups as far as Cape Town, South Africa, JOFA UK will continue to promote this throughout the year with the aim to enhance Shabbat observance.
+While several groups are holding workshops in the lead up to Shabbat UK and the project has been adopted by groups as far as Cape Town, South Africa and Sydney, Australia, JOFA UK will continue to promote this throughout the year with the aim to enhance Shabbat observance.

 About JOFA UK